 Project quality management encompasses the project management and the project deliverables and involves all processes necessary to analyse and achieve the quality required for the project deliverables development.
 Quality management is applicable to all projects, regardless of their nature and of the nature of the project deliverables.
 The project management quality is directly linked to what the stakeholders need from the project deliverables, so it can have a rather narrow focus, making it easier to achieve the project objectives.
-The RMAs oversee the implementation of the project quality management plan, in order to guarantee that the deliverables are produced according to the stakeholders needs and expectations (Ray, S. 2020; PMI.
+The RMAs generally only aid in overseeing the implementation of the project quality management plan, since typically this is a researcher's task in the consortium.
+Quality management and the implementation of the project quality management plan is extremely important in order to guarantee that the deliverables are produced according to the stakeholders needs and expectations (Ray, S. 2020; PMI.
 2017).